sigma0-dev/zkbitcoin/docs/zkapp.md

          value: /* amount locked */,
          script_pubkey: /* p2tr script to zkBitcoin */,
       },
-      // the first OP_RETURN output is the vk hash TxOut {
+      // an OP_RETURN output containing the vk hash concatenated with the state TxOut {
          value: /* dust value */,
-         script_pubkey: /* OP_RETURN of VK hash */,
+         script_pubkey: /* OP_RETURN of VK hash and new state */,
       },
-      // further OP_RETURN outputs contain the initial state
       // arbitrary spendable outputs are also allowed...
    ],
 }